 Nuprin Backache may cause serious side effects.
 Stop using Nuprin Backache and call your doctor at once if you have:

 a light-headed feeling, like you might pass out;

 new or worsening stomach pain; or

 bloody or tarry stools, coughing up blood or vomit that looks like coffee grounds.

 Less serious side effects may be more likely, and you may have none at all.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 Ask a doctor or pharmacist if it is safe for you to use Nuprin Backache if you are also using:

 This list is not complete.
-Other drugs may interact with magnesium salicylate, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible interactions are listed in this medication guide.
+Other drugs may affect Nuprin Backache, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Not all possible drug interactions are listed here.

 Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.